catalyst-cooperative/catalystcoop-handbook/docs/articles_of_incorporation.md

-# ATTACHMENT TO ARTICLES OF INCORPORATION OF CATALYST COOPERATIVE
+# Attachment To Articles Of Incorporation Of Catalyst Cooperative

-## ARTICLE I. PURPOSE
+## Article I: Purpose

 This Cooperative is organized for the following purposes: